TMC (TV channel): In color under Sofirad (1973-1987)

-In December 1976, Europe 1 (Images et Son company) acquired 22% of the shares in the Société Spéciale d'Entreprise (S.S.E.) which operated the station Télé-Monte-Carlo, previously held by the magazine Jours de France.
-Thus, Europe 1 controls the majority (54%) of the capital of Télé Monte-Carlo, the other participants being Publicis S.A.
-(27.5%) and the Principality of Monaco (18.5%).
+On January 15, 1975, the Télé Monte-Carlo board of directors decided to broadcast TMC in the Milan region from a transmitter on Corsica.
+In December 1976, Europe 1 (Images et Son) acquired 22 percent of the company operating Télé-Monte-Carlo from the magazine Jours de France.
+Europe 1 then controlled 54 percent of Télé Monte-Carlo; the other shareholders were Publicis S.A.
+(27.5 percent) and the Principality of Monaco (18.5 percent).
+The principality was reluctant to approve the station's privatization.